Ethiopia conflict heats up as Amhara region vows to attack Tigray forces | Law-Order

 ABIY STEPS BACK FROM CEASEFIRE Abiy's more forceful remarks in a statement on Wednesday suggested his government was abandoning its three-week-old emphasis on its ceasefire declaration, proclaimed as government troops abandoned regional capital Mekelle to the advancing TPLF.

 "The ceasefire could not bear the desired fruits," he said.
 "The TPLF...poses a great danger to the sovereignty of the country.
-The federal government, through mobilising the people of Ethiopia, is determined to curb this threat."
-He blamed the TPLF for choosing to fight rather than allow in aid or observe the ceasefire, and accused them of recruiting, drugging and deploying child soldiers.
+The federal government, through mobilizing the people of Ethiopia, is determined to curb this threat."
+He blamed the TPLF for choosing to fight rather than allow in aid or observe the ceasefire and accused them of recruiting, drugging, and deploying child soldiers.

 TPLF spokesman Getachew Reda dismissed the claim.
 "We don't have child soldiers because mature soldiers are never in short supply," he told Reuters via satellite phone.